top of page

 • The symptoms are not necessarily on the left side of your body.

-• If the symptoms come on with exertion, slow your pace or stop exerting.
+• If your symptoms come on with exertion, slow your pace or stop exerting.

-• If the symptoms do not resolve within minutes of their onset or after slowing/stopping, call 911 or have somebody drive you to the hospital.
+• If your symptoms do not resolve within minutes of their onset or after slowing/stopping, call 911 or have somebody drive you to the hospital.
 If you have nitroglycerin you may use it.

 Guidelines for Nitroglycerin Use